Frequently asked questions

 Oxfam festival volunteering opportunities are open to everyone.
 We aim to create an environment that realises, challenges and utilises everyone's skills.
 You can find out more on the Medical and Accessibility page.

 Some of our family-friendly festivals will allow children to attend.
 To find out which ones, please check the festivals section of our website first and if children are allowed, you will then need to check the individual festival website to see if your child needs a ticket and obtain this yourself if necessary (ages of adult and child tickets vary from festival to festival).

-Each adult volunteer can bring two children under the age of 13, you do need to ensure you have adequate childcare whilst you are on shift.
+Each adult volunteer can bring two children under the age of 13, but you do need to ensure you have adequate childcare whilst you are on shift.

 If you would like to bring children to a festival please email us at firstname.lastname@example.org and we will provide you the child form to complete.
 Information required includes a photo for ID card, an emergency contact number and the name of the individual who will be looking after the children while you are on shift.

 To apply for a festival, you will need to provide a one-off refundable deposit.
 This is equal to the price of the highest festival ticket and is a bond to ensure that volunteers attend and complete their required responsibilities on site.

 Your deposit will be refunded directly back to the card you used to pay your deposit.
 If you have been issued a new card (i.e. with a new expiry date) please do inform us in plenty of time.

 Your deposit will be returned to you 4 weeks after your last festival with us.
 This may be extended up to 6 weeks for the larger festivals such as Glastonbury.

 If you have had to cancel your volunteering place early, your deposit will be refunded within 5 – 10 days of the cancellation date.